-Author: Ricardo Baeza-Yates, PhD
+By Ricardo Baeza-Yates, PhD

-One advanced analytics technology that bucks that trend and has been around ever since I entered the professional arena in the early 1990s (and actually long before that with the introduction of linear programming in the 1940s) is mathematical optimization.
 For decades, mathematical optimization has been widely used by companies of all sizes and stripes to address their complex business problems.
 The secret to mathematical optimization’s staying power is that it has consistently demonstrated that it is capable of generating optimal solutions to large-scale, real-world business problems – and has thereby produced significant business value.

 The simple answer is: They probably haven’t been exposed to it.
-Many data scientists study either computer science or statistics in university (while a good number of them are actually self-taught), and their advanced analysis tool of choice is machine learning.
+Many data scientists study either computer science or statistics at the university level (while a good number of them are actually self-taught), and their advanced analysis tool of choice is machine learning.
 Unless they have actually taken some courses in mathematical programming (which most of them, I suspect, have not), they are probably not familiar with mathematical optimization tools and techniques.

 In the past, mathematical optimization and machine learning developed in and existed in silos – and these technological tools (as well as their practitioners) did not work together.